 - Grant supported project expenditures cannot begin until the successful applicant has received a fully executed Grant Agreement

 - Project related expenses are reimbursable; successful applicants need to maintain an adequate CASH match to ensure completion of their project within the grant period.

-All applicants must be completed by Monday, March 1, 2018 on DCED's Single Application for Assistance.
+All applications must be completed by March 1, 2023 on DCED's Single Application for Assistance.
 For additional assistance with the Electronic Single Application for Assistance system, please contact DCED's Customer Service at (866) 466-3972, email@example.com, or https://dced.pa.gov/contact-us/.